igorf7/WatchManager/README.md

 # WatchManager
-Version 1.0.1
+Version 1.1.1
 ## Description
-A program for interacting with my own weather station by radio.
+A program for interacting with meteo clocks via a radio channel.
-A special device is required for operation by radio.
+A special device is required for interaction.
+The device is built on an MSP430F2350 microcontroller and an SX1211 radio transceiver.